khalid-naami/khalid-naami.github.io/blog/2026-06-04-us-munitions-depletion-pentagon-warns-trump-on-iran-war.md

 Concurrently, Iranian Army Chief General Hatami declared that a U.S. defeat is inevitable, citing U.S. failures in Vietnam and Afghanistan despite their technological superiority.
 Hatami noted that Iran is prepared for a "hybrid war" (political, economic, and military) and dismissed the U.S. build-up as a campaign of "strategic exhaustion" designed to wear down the Iranian public.

 For real-time geopolitical risk modeling and quantitative analysis of these market-moving events, visit [Dashboard Options](https://dashboardoptions.com/).
-Investors looking to hedge against severe geopolitical instability and currency shocks can explore precious metals options through [Augusta Precious Metals](https://eurodongold.com).

 ***